UPDATE: The Nikon Df is a turd.

 The Nikon Df is hamstrung by its price.
 It is an expensive camera.
 However, it is full frame and Nikon's current lens selection is large.
 Basically users will have access to almost every Nikon F-mount lens made since 1976!
 If Nikon were to drop the price of the Df to about $1600 (body only) I would sell my D5100 and get the Df.

-The Sony α, the Fuji X, the Olympus OM-D and Nikon Df are all compact cameras; which is what I want.
+The Sony α, the Fujifilm X series, the Olympus OM-D and Nikon Df are all compact cameras; which is what I want.
 However, I have to weigh the pros and cons of sensor size, megapixel, lens availability, ergonomics, etc.

 Because so much has changed so rapidly in the last few weeks I may have to reconsider my strategy.
 Perhaps my approach is wrong.
 Perhaps I should focus on the original need.
 A compact travel size camera that can easily be operated by the non-photographer but with enough manual controls to make me happy.
 The Panasonic Lumix GM1 with the 20mm (40mm) f/1.7 or Leica DG Summilux 25 mm (50mm) f/1.4 would meet that requirement.
 Or maybe a Fuji X20 point-n-shoot.
 Or maybe just wait another six months for things to change again.